 Traders often use momentum indicators to identify potential trends.

-For example, if the momentum of an asset is increasing and the price is trending higher, it could be a sign that the uptrend will continue.
-Conversely, if the momentum is decreasing and the price is trending lower, it could be a sign that the downtrend will continue.
+For example, if the momentum of an asset is increasing and the price is trending higher, it could signal that the uptrend will continue.
+Conversely, if the momentum is decreasing and the price is trending lower, it could suggest that the downtrend will continue.

 Stochastic Fast

-The Stochastic Fast is a momentum indicator that shows the location of the current price relative to the price range over a specified period of time.
+The Stochastic Fast is a momentum indicator that shows the position of the current price relative to the price range over a specified period.

-If the Stochastic Fast is above 80 and then starts to decline, it could be a sign that the uptrend is losing momentum and a potential sell signal.
+If the Stochastic Fast exceeds 80 and then begins to decline, it could signal that the uptrend is losing momentum, presenting a potential sell opportunity.

-Similarly, if the Stochastic Fast is below 20 and then starts to rise, it could be a sign that the downtrend is losing momentum and it’s a potential buy signal.
+Conversely, if the Stochastic Fast falls below 20 and subsequently starts to rise, it could indicate that the downtrend is losing momentum and signal a potential buying opportunity.

 Check out the chart above of Amazon.com, Inc. (NASDAQ: AMZN).
 When stochastics fast dipped below 20 and coincided with a pullback on the chart, the stock bounced.